Did you know that physical activity increases your body's insulin sensitivity?

 - Go for a swim with your family and friends

 - Play frisbee in the backyard or local park

 - Go for a casual walk on your lunch break

 - Pop your ipad on a treadmill and watch your favorite show while getting some steps in

 - Find a friend or family member to be your accountability partner.
 Exercise is more fun when you have someone to do it with AND to make sure you show up!

-Keep track of your accomplishments and celebrate your success.
+Most importantly, keep track of your accomplishments and celebrate your successes.